IntelexTechnologies/api-docs/source/includes/_api-reference.md

 ### Get secured client id and client secret

 Login to the V6 application.
 Navigate to System Administration, User Administration, and then Navigate to API Access.
 Select the secured API from the API Access page; the client id and client secret will be displayed on the details page.
-Use these to obtain an access token via the auth0 end point.
+Use these to obtain an access token via API end point.

 ### Generate secured access token

-Use the auth0 API with the client id, client secret, audience and grant type, the token will be generated with a specified time limit of token expiration.
+Use the API with the client id, client secret, audience and grant type, the token will be generated with a specified time limit of token expiration.

 The user authentication endpoint uses a POST to generate the access token [bearer token].